Living a life of awareness doesn’t have to be a burden. In fact, it’s a blessing.

 - Condition Orange – A specific action or person has caught your attention.
 It may not necessarily be a threat, but something is definitely in need of your attention.
 The mindset is grasping that “I’m going to fight today.”

 - Condition Red – The specific action or person that triggered your alert cycle from yellow to orange is definitely a threat or action that requires immediate life-saving action.
 The mindset has moved on to “I’m fighting right now.”

-The next exercise I talk about with students is a simple awareness exercise for any time you walk into a coffee shop or fast food place, or any other semi contained structure.
+The next exercise I talk about with students is a simple awareness exercise for any time you walk into a coffee shop, fast food place, or any other semi-contained structure.
 As you enter, scan the area with your eyes and make a quick count of female and male patrons.
 This forces you to not only be aware of how many people are in the area, but it will also force you to actually “SEE” the people, and as you get better at it, will help you quickly analyze whether or not anyone inside is a possible threat.

-Condition yellow is not living a life of Paranoia, it is rather, living a life of being present.
-Being in the “now” so you can not only be aware of what’s happening, but also appreciate it.
+Condition Yellow is not living a life of paranoia but rather a life being present and aware of your surroundings.
+Being in the “now” so you can not only be aware of what’s happening but also appreciate it.
 How many sunsets have you lost because you wanted to see what was going on in Facebookland?
 Too many, that’s how many.
 Appreciate your life, live in the now.

 Jeremy Stafford, GetZone.com Contributor